Heimdal

 This leads to gradually accumulating unnecessary permissions and rights over time, that grant access to excessive levels of sensitive data or systems.

 In a company, every employee is included in a group of privileges that ensures them enough access rights to carry out their tasks.
-One such privilege could be the right to access a specific system resource, like folders, documents, reports, or other corporate data.

 When an employee changes job roles and responsibilities within the organization, they are given new privileges.
-They often keep the previous privileges too, although the System Administrator should revoke them.
-This results in the unnecessary accumulation of access privileges called privilege creep.

 Privilege creep is also known as access creep, permissions creep, or privilege sprawl.
-Access creep increases your organization`s attack surface.
+Access creep increases your organization’s attack surface.
 You can avoid that by using a privileged access management solution.

 What Is a Privilege?